 How can live-in care at home help?

 For most people, a diagnosis of Parkinson’s won’t have too much impact on their ability to lead a relatively normal life, at least in the early stages of the illness.
-However, over time they will need some help and support to continue to live a normal life.
+However, there might come a time when it’s appropriate for live-in care to help and support them with living a normal life.